Carolina Arantes is a Brazilian independent photographer based in Paris, France.

 She has worked for medias and publications such as Stern, Le Figaro Magazine L'OBS, The Guardian, Le Monde, The New York Times, LENS Blog, among others.

-And my clients on institutional and corporate photography are: La ZEP, Kronenbourg, Renault, FCA (Jeep and Alpha Romeo), PUIG, LATAM, among others.
+Among her commercial clients, she has worked for: La ZEP, Kronenbourg, Renault, FCA (Jeep and Alpha Romeo), PUIG, LATAM, among others.

 2020 National Geographic Explorer 2017 Firecracker, winner 2016 Jean-Luc Lagardère Foundation Scholarship, winner 2015 Canon Award for Women Photographers, Finalist 2015 Julia Margaret Cameron Award 7th Edition, finalist 2013 Prix Emergentes DST, finalist

 2020 La Gacilly Photo Festival 2019 FOTODOKS Photo Festival, Munich 2019 Indian Photo Festival + National Geographic, Hyderabad 2019 Forum des Images, Festival "A State of the World", Paris 2017 Museum of Modern Art in Recife (Brazil) + French Embassy, Recife 2017 European House of Photography + ARPIA association, Projection, Paris 2016 Angkor Festival Cambodia, Projection, Angkor 2016 Biennial of Documentary Photography, Berlin 2015 “Looking Forward", first exhibition of the LENS New York Times Blog in Africa, Lagos Photo Festival, Lagos 2013 Festival Emergentes DST, collective exhibition, Braga